eliasmarkc/jupyterlab/docs/source/developer/extension_tutorial.rst

 Build your extension again using ``jlpm run build`` (unless you are using ``jlpm run watch`` already) and refresh the browser tab.
-Open the command palette on the left side by clicking on *Commands* and type *Astronomy* in the search box.
-Your *Random Astronomy Picture* command should appear.
+Open the command palette by clicking on *view* and then *Activate Command Palette* and type *Tapis* in the search box.
+Your *Tapis Tenants* command should appear.
 Click it or select it with the keyboard and press *Enter*.
-You should see a new, blank panel appear with the tab title *Astronomy Picture*.
+You should see a new, blank panel appear with the tab title *Tapis Tenants*.
 Click the *x* on the tab to close it and activate the command again.
 The tab should reappear.
-Finally, click one of the launcher tabs so that the *Astronomy Picture* panel is still open but no longer active.
-Now run the *Random Astronomy Picture* command one more time.
-The single *Astronomy Picture* tab should come to the foreground.
+Finally, click one of the launcher tabs so that the *Tapis Tenants* panel is still open but no longer active.
+Now run the *Tapis Tenants* command one more time.
+The single *Tapis Tenants* tab should come to the foreground.

 .. figure:: extension_tutorial_empty.png
    :align: center